-In this week's episode, my friend Annette Hines stops by to help us understand the differences between homeschooling, distance learning and remote learning.
+In this week’s episode, my friend Annette Hines stops by talk to about homeschooling vs online learning.
+We discuss the differences between homeschooling, distance learning, and remote learning.
 We even talk about unschooling as well.
-As parents, we need to know that we have rights when it comes to our children's education, as do our children.
+As parents, we need to know that we have rights when it comes to our children’s education.
+Our children have rights as well.

-With COVID interfering with the reopening of schools this Fall, it's more important than ever that we know what our options are.
-Annette helps us to understand both our rights as parents as well as the differences between these different types of non-traditional schooling options.
+With COVID interfering with the reopening of schools this Fall, we need to know our homeschooling vs online learning options.
+Annette helps us to understand our rights as parents.
+Moreover, she explains the differences between homeschooling vs online learning options.

-Annette M. Hines is the founding partner of Special Needs Law Group of Massachusetts, PC and has been practicing in the areas of Special Needs, Elder Law and Estate Planning for over twenty years.
-Her clients include individuals and families of children with special needs, the elderly and others in the community.
+Annette M. Hines is the founding partner of Special Needs Law Group of Massachusetts, PC.
+She has been practicing in the areas of Special Needs, Elder Law, and Estate Planning for over twenty years.
+Her clients include individuals and families of children with special needs, the elderly, and others in the community.
 She received her BA for the University of Vermont, her MBA from Suffolk University, and her JD from Howard University School of Law.

 Annette brings personal experience with special needs to her practice, as the mother of two daughters, one of whom passed away from Mitochondrial disease in November 2013.
 This deep personal understanding of special needs fuels her passion for quality special needs planning and drives her dedication to the practice.